 - scenes of sexual violence

 - discriminatory language and behaviour

-How much strong language is there in an 18?
+How much strong language can there be in an 18?

-There may be racist, homophobic or other discriminatory language at 18, and the work could explore themes relating to this.
+There may be racist, homophobic or other discriminatory language at 18, and the work could explore themes relating to discrimination.

 Though a work as a whole must not be in breach of any relevant legislation, it is possible for discriminatory language or themes to be the main focus of the work, and for main characters to engage in discriminatory behaviour.